Rochus Misch: World War II

 On 30 April, the Soviets were less than 500 m from the bunker.
 That afternoon, Hitler and Eva Braun committed suicide less than 40 hours after they were married.
-Misch witnessed the discovery of the bodies of Hitler and Braun.
-He followed Otto Günsche and Hitler's chief valet Heinz Linge to the door of Hitler's private room.
-After the door was opened, Misch only took a quick "glance".
-He saw Eva, with her legs drawn up, to Hitler's left on the sofa.
-Her eyes were open and she was dead.
-Hitler was also dead.
-He was either sitting on the sofa or in the armchair by it; his head "had fallen forward slightly".
+Misch followed Otto Günsche and Hitler's chief valet Heinz Linge to the door of Hitler's private room, but only shared what he briefly observed over 50 years later and in two main versions.
+In 2005, he stated that he saw Hitler's head facedown on the table and contradicted himself about whether he saw blood; he uniquely claimed that Braun's head was leaning against Hitler's leg.
+In his 2008 autobiography, he wrote that Braun's head was only "inclined towards Hitler" and he could not remember if the dictator was sitting on the sofa or the armchair, nor any blood.
+Further, Hitler's head had only "fallen forward slightly", his eyes "open and staring".
 Misch started to leave to report the events to Schädle, then stopped and returned to the door of Hitler's study.
-Misch then observed Hitler's corpse had been removed from inside the study and wrapped in a blanket.
+Misch then observed that Hitler's corpse had been laid on the floor and wrapped in a blanket.
 Several men then picked it up and carried it past him.
 Misch left and reported the events to Schädle, who instructed him to return to his duty station.
 After returning to the telephone exchange, Misch later recalled Unterscharführer Retzbach proclaiming "So they're burning the boss now!"
 Retzbach asked Misch if he was going upstairs to watch the events, but Misch declined to go.
 Thereafter, Günsche came down and told Misch that the corpses of Hitler and Braun had been burned in the garden of the Reich Chancellery.

 Misch was present in the bunker complex when Magda Goebbels poisoned her six children and then committed suicide with her husband Joseph on 1 May 1945.
 According to Misch, this act by the Goebbels' of murdering their children was most unsettling.
 Years later he stated that event was the "most dreadful thing" he experienced in the bunker.